WHAT IS PAGE QUALITY?

 “Later today, we are releasing a broad core algorithm update, as we do several times per year.
 It is called the December 2020 Core Update.”

 So far it appears that rankings based on thin or poorly written content were hit the hardest.
-It is suggested to reviewing any important ranking pages you have and ensuring the E.A.T conditions are met.
+It is suggested to review any important ranking pages you have and ensuring the E.A.T conditions are met.
 Since its inception in 2014, Google has continued to stress the importance of the E-A-T principle.
 Specifically, that content has Expertise, Authoritativeness, and Trustworthiness.